jenkinsci/gitlab-plugin/README.md

 # Parameterized builds

-You can trigger a job a manually by clicking ``This build is parameterized`` and adding the relevant build parameters.
+You can trigger a job a manually by clicking ``This build is parameterized`` and adding the any of the relevant build parameters.
 These include:

+* gitlabBranch
 * gitlabSourceBranch
+* gitlabActionType
+* gitlabUserName
+* gitlabUserEmail
+* gitlabSourceRepoHomepage
+* gitlabSourceRepoName
-* gitlabTargetBranch
+* gitlabSourceNamespace
 * gitlabSourceRepoURL
+* gitlabSourceRepoSshUrl
-* gitlabSourceRepoName
+* gitlabSourceRepoHttpUrl
-* gitlabBranch (This is optional and can be used in shell scripts for the branch being built by the push request)
-* gitlabActionType (This is optional and can be used in shell scripts or other plugins to change the build behaviour.
-Possible values are PUSH or MERGE)
 * gitlabMergeRequestTitle
+* gitlabMergeRequestDescription
 * gitlabMergeRequestId
+* gitlabMergeRequestIid
+* gitlabTargetBranch
+* gitlabTargetRepoName
-* gitlabMergeRequestAssignee
+* gitlabTargetNamespace
-* gitlabUserName
+* gitlabTargetRepoSshUrl
-* gitlabUserEmail
+* gitlabTargetRepoHttpUrl

 # Contributing to the Plugin